murillo94/stickers-view/README.md

 ---

-A view which can simulate a add sticker, zoom, drag, delete it.
+Before you buy anything on the internet it would be so cool if you could test it before.
+With Stickers View you can simulate and add, scale and delete it.